alex3025/ilo-fans-controller/README.md

     ?>
     ```

-2. When you're done, create a new subdirectory in your web server root directory (usually `/var/www/html/`) and copy the `config.inc.php`, `ilo-fans-controller.php` and `favicon.ico` files inside it:
+2. When you're done, create a new subdirectory in your web server root directory (usually `/var/www/html/`) and copy the `config.inc.php`, `ilo-fans-controller.php` and `favicon.ico` to it:

     ```sh
     sudo mkdir /var/www/html/ilo-fans-controller